-- 1. Attendance in lecture is not mandatory; however, there are some points associated with attending lectures (see class discussion). - 2.
-Students may also watch lectures asynchronously (recording will be available). - 3.
+- 1. Attendance in lecture is not mandatory.
+However, you are encourage to attend.
+Since the lectures are held in Tata 2501, the classroom does not have podcast. - 2.
 Labs are mandatory, thus, lab attendance is required and will contribute to your grade.
 You will document each lab's accomplishments in a daily lab notebook, and some of the lab assignments are based on the work done in lab throughout the quarter.
 The labs are set up for groups of two or more, thus, your absence will place an unnecessary burden on your partner.
-There are no make up labs and you will not be allowed in the lab on non-lab days or in the other Micro lab sections, although you may be asked to make up the work from the day you missed. - 4.
+There are no make up labs and you will not be allowed in the lab on non-lab days or in the other Micro lab sections, although you may be asked to make up the work from the day you missed. - 3.
 If you are ill on a lab day or have an emergency, e-mail instructor, IA, and lab partner before the start of the lab.
 If you are ill enough to miss lab, you must go to the student health center and provide documentation of your illness within the same day.
-No retroactive documentation will be accepted after 24 hours of missing a lab. - 5.
-All absences without prior notification/permission and the appropriate paperwork will be considered unauthorized. - 6.
+No retroactive documentation will be accepted after 24 hours of missing a lab. - 4.
+All absences without prior notification/permission and the appropriate paperwork will be considered unauthorized. - 5.
 If your reason is approved by Dr. Pirino (i. e. dire emergencies, illness that prevents you to attend the lab, hospitalization), you will be given an alternative way to make up the points missed in lab.
-IAs cannot excuse you for missing a lab, only Dr. Pirino can. - 7.
-Concurrent enrollment in another class, conflicting exams with other classes, or graduate school/job interviews do not constitute a reasonable excuse, and will be considered unexcused absences. - 8.
-Students who are more than 10 minutes late to lab, leave the lab meetings before their team finishes the work for the day, or before the IA dismisses the class, will be counted absent for the day.
-Any unexcused absence will result in a 40 point-penalty. - 9.
-If illness or family emergencies force you to miss too many labs (more than two), consider taking the course in a different quarter.
+IAs cannot excuse you for missing a lab, only Dr. Pirino can. - 6.
+Concurrent enrollment in another class, conflicting exams with other classes, or graduate school/job interviews do not constitute a reasonable excuse, and will be considered unexcused absences. - 7.
+Students who are at least 10 minutes late to lab, leave the lab meetings before their team finishes the work for the day, or before the IA dismisses the class, will be counted absent for the day (unexcused absences).
+Any unexcused absence will result in a 40 point-penalty. - 8.
+If illness or family emergencies force you to miss too many labs, consider taking the course in a different quarter.